 Remember that each credit reference agency holds different information about you.
 They work separately, so you will need to contact each one individually.

-The information is correct
+If the information is correct

 If the information is correct, it’s unlikely you’d be able to get it removed.
 If you feel it was unfair, contact the lender involved to discuss.

 Your lender is not obliged to agree to anything under these circumstances.
 It’s purely down to their own discretion.
 But they may take certain factors into account.
 These include if you’ve got a good payment history with them, you’re a loyal customer or there’s a good reason behind your request.